Share

 What about hosted platforms such as Wix, Weebly and Squarespace?

-These platforms are usually an all-in-one situation where the domain, the hosting and the website are all together under a single ownership and login.
+These platforms are usually an all-in-one situation where the domain, the hosting and the website are all together.
 Just like with a domain, if an agency creates the account for you on any of these hosted platforms and builds the website for you – technically they own the website!
 Bugger!

-Fortunately, this is a common occurrence in these platforms and there are tools available to make the change in site ownership less painful.
+Fortunately, this is a common occurrence on these platforms!
+But, there are tools available to make the change in site ownership less painful.
 All you need is agreement from the agency to proceed.
-Here’s a few resources on how to do this by platform:
+Here are a few resources on how to do this by platform:

 Changing Website Ownership